 - Google Play Games Services v2 Sign-in must be used to satisfy this requirement.
 If you are currently using v1 Sign-in, we have guidance for migrating Java and Unity integrations.

 - If your game has other Identity solutions , link the Google Play Games Services Player id to these solutions so that players don’t have to restore their credentials manually when using a new device.

 - When there are conflicts on progress (a player signs in with Google Play Games Services and another identity platform), you should resolve it in a way your players can expect and understand.
 This could be asking the player which account they want to play with, preferring the local progress, or merging the progress.

 We acknowledge that your existing Identity solutions have their own complexities, and we are flexible on edge cases that arise from identity collisions and resolution.
 In the end, the requirement is that players will automatically have their progress or state restored when switching between Android (including phones and tablets) and Google Play Games on PC.

 We recommend taking a look at this page for recommendations on how you could integrate Google Play Games Services with your existing identity system.
 For example, some games may choose to make a 1:1 connection between Google Play Games Services and their existing identity system (or as we refer to it in the page linked above, a binding solution).
 Other games may choose to associate a Google Play Games Services account with a number of user-associated accounts to restore state (or as we refer to it in the page linked above, a recall solution).

 You can use the test cases on this page to evaluate your own solution against the requirements.

-Here’s a checklist of our required and encouraged behaviors related to Google Play Games Services sign in on Google Play Games.
+Here’s a checklist of our required and encouraged behaviors related to Google Play Games Services sign in on Google Play Games on PC.

 |1.1||Required||Sign players in with Google Play Games Services v2 Sign-in on